shambhavi-20/cse15l-lab-reports/index.md

 Hi!
-Blue is such an amazong color.
+Blue is such an amazing color.